 What is an NPI used for?

 A unique NPI identifier is used for for HIPAA-standard transactions.
 Here are some examples:

 - Claims status

 - Eligibility, enrollment and disenrollment

 - Premium payment

 An NPI number is a 10-digit numerical identifier used to identify an individual provider or health care entity.
 It is shared with other providers, employers, health plans, and payers via the NPI registry.

-There are two types of number assignments: Type 1 NPI providers, and Type 2 NPI providers.
+There are two types of number assignments: Type 1 providers, and Type 2 providers.
 Type 1 includes individuals such as sole proprietors, dentists, physicians, surgeons.
 A provider is eligible for a single number.
 Type 2 NPI are organizations and may include acute care facilities, health systems, hospitals, physician groups, assisted living facilities, and health care providers who are incorporated.